 - Once the porridge is cooked, transfer it to a bowl and add your favorite topping.
 Normally, I have my Congee with beef or chicken and mushrooms but its also great with most kinds of vegetables.

 The process for cooking porridge using oats is almost identical except you can add milk instead of chicken stock for a rich, creamy consistency.
-Porridge made with oats is, in my opinion, a bit more bland that rice porridge so I normally add some sugar or honey after its been cooked.
+Porridge made with oats is, in my opinion, a bit blander than rice porridge so I normally add some sugar or honey after it’s been cooked.

-Tip: If you let the porridge cool its forms a lovely skin which can hold honey or soft fruits such as strawberries or blueberries.
-Nuts are also great for a high fiber, high energy breakfast.
+Tip: If you let the porridge cool its forms a lovely skin that can hold honey or soft fruits such as strawberries or blueberries.
+Nuts are also great for a high-fiber, high-energy breakfast.

 Should You Soak The Rice?

-I know a few people who like to soak the rice first.
-That’s fine but, personally I dont bother.
+I know a few people who like to soak the grains first.
+That’s fine but, personally, I don’t bother.
 It does reduce the cooking time a little though, so remember to adjust your cooker accordingly.
-For oats based porridge you should definitely soak the grains – I recommend leaving them overnight as they will absorb a lot of water and cook faster.
+For oats-based porridge you should definitely soak the grains – I recommend leaving them overnight as they will absorb a lot of water and cook faster.

 That also applies if you are using brown rice or red, and black rice.

-So, hopefully I’ve managed to convince you that a rice cooker is a great way to cook porridge and that there are several kinds you can make.
-Whether its tasty rice porridge or a super filling and healthy oatmeal porridge, its very easy to make and, because you can pick up a rice cooker for under $20 – it doesn’t have to be expensive either.
+So hopefully, I’ve managed to convince you that a rice cooker is a great way to cook porridge and that there are several kinds you can make.
+Whether it’s tasty rice porridge or a super filling and healthy oatmeal porridge, it’s very easy to make and, because you can pick up a rice cooker for under $20 – it doesn’t have to be expensive either.

 So, go on, fire up your rice cooker and start eating some of the healthiest food you can find.